phodal/awesome-iot/README.md

 * [PULPino ★ 201 ⧗ 0](https://github.com/pulp-platform/pulpino) - PULPino is an open-source microcontroller system, based on a small 32-bit RISC-V core developed at ETH Zurich.
 * [Raspberry Pi](https://www.raspberrypi.org/) - a tiny and affordable computer that you can use to learn programming through fun, practical projects
 * [SquareWear](http://rayshobby.net/sqrwear/) - An Open-Source Arduino-based Wearable Microcontroller
-* [Tessel](https://tessel.io/) - Tessel is a completely open source and community-driven IoT and robotics development platform.
+* [Tessel](https://tessel.io/) - Tessel is a completely open source and community-driven IoT and robotics development. platform.
+* [Carloop](https://github.com/carloop/carloop-library) - Make apps for your car using signals from OBD-II, CAN and GPS.
+Publish data online using the Particle platform.

 ## Home automation